shizheng-rlfresh/starter-hugo-academic-v2/content/news/ibmtech2023/index.md

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.
 image:
-  caption: ''
+  caption: 'Welcome to the wild WEST!'
-  focal_point: 'Center'
+  focal_point: 'Bottom'
-  placement: 3
+  placement: 2
   preview_only: false
   filename: ibmtech2023.png